Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 For `categoria`, *DINOv2* also achieved the highest accuracy overall.
 Precision and recall did not follow as much, in the sense that we did not see results getting much better than the ones for *ViT*, but still either similar or slightly better.
 In general, these improvements reinforce the idea that *DINOv2* was better equipped to extract meaningful visual patterns in categories for our data.

 However, despite these promising results, the visual projections generated on top of *DINOv2* did not improve proportionally.
-When analyzing the 2D embeddings of the entire dataset, the clusters were not always more distinct or interpretable than those produced by *ViT*.
+When analyzing the 2D embeddings of the entire dataset via *UMAP* projection, the clusters were not always more distinct or interpretable than those produced by *ViT*.
 In fact, while *DINOv2* captured a broader and smoother spread of the collection in its raw, vanilla embedding, grouping behaviors were generally clearer in the *ViT* model.
 As a result, we made a deliberate trade-off in our platform design: we chose to use *ViT*-based projections for `povo` and `categoria`, where grouping was more distinct.

 <p align="center">
   <br>